 \begin{enumerate}

-\item the disposal of any convexity or even coercivity (as in \cite{L-P-V}) assumption on $H$ in the $p$ direction, usually needed to define $\overline H$ because of the use of minimization techniques for the Lagrangian.
-In fact our homogenization is defined on compact supported objects, and then showed to extend to a number of non compact supported situations.
+\item The removal of any convexity or even coercivity assumption on $H$ in the $p$ direction (this is required in \cite{L-P-V} and \cite{Evans, Fathi1, Fathi3}), usually needed to define $\overline H$ because of the use of minimization techniques for the Lagrangian.
+In fact our homogenization is defined on compactly supported objects, and then extended to a number of non-compactly supported situations.

-\item the natural extension of homogenization to cases where $H$ has very little regularity (less than continuity is needed).
+\item The natural extension of homogenization to cases where $H$ has very little regularity (less than continuity is needed).

-\item a well defined and common definition of the convergence of $H_{k}$ to $\overline{H}$ or $\varphi_{k}$ to $\overline\varphi$ that applies to flows, Hamilton-Jacobi equations, etc.
+\item A well defined and common definition of the convergence of $H_{k}$ to $\overline{H}$ or $\varphi_{k}$ to $\overline\varphi$ that applies to flows, Hamilton-Jacobi equations, etc.

-\item The symplectic invariance of the homogenized Hamiltonian extends the invariance results defined for example in \cite{Bernard} for Mather's $\alpha$ function, making his constructions slightly less mysterious.
+\item The symplectic invariance of the homogenized Hamiltonian extending the invariance results proved in \cite{Bernard} for Mather's $\alpha$ function, making his constructions slightly less mysterious.